glycerine/zebrapack/README.md

 ## read performance

-`zebrapack -fast-strings -no-rtti` jockeys for the top position with go-capnproto-version-1, Gencode, FlatBuffers, and gogoprotobuf.
+`zebrapack -fast-strings -no-structnames-onwire` jockeys for the top position with go-capnproto-version-1, Gencode, FlatBuffers, and gogoprotobuf.
 In the sampling below it comes out fastest, but this varies occassionally run-by-run.
 Nonetheless, we see a very strong showing amongst strong company.
 Moreover, our zero allocation profile and serialization directly to and from Go structs are distinct advantages.
 Competitors like Gencode have no data evolution capability, grabbing speed but sacrificing backwards compatible data changes; it is also Go-only.
 FlatBuffers is limited by it's 16-bit offsets as to the size of data it can support, and has a separate schema; its Go bindings are untuned and not well supported.
 Capnproto is nice but has an undocumented layout algorithm and requires C++ to compile the idl-compiler and a separate schema file to be maintained in parallel; it has very limited language support (Java support was never finished for example).
 Gogoprotobufs generates mirror Go structs rather than using your original Go structs, and turns `omitempty` fields into pointer fields that are less cache friendly.
 As is typical for binary formats, ZebraPack is about 20x faster than Go's JSON handling.

 ```
 benchmark                                       iter           time/iter         bytes alloc       allocs